Old China Trade: American business growth with the opium trade

 Trade with China, originally an enterprise of seemingly limited prospects involving significant risk instead turned out to be extremely lucrative.
 American traders, then with a stable foothold in Guangzhou, were eager to sell their goods to China, but the Chinese interest in foreign goods was limited.
 The first item that tended to sell in China was Spanish bullion: American traders would devote large sums of money to buying and amassing large quantities of the metal for export to China.
 The Spanish silver bullion was primarily used to complement the less profitable American goods such as cheese, grain, and rum.
-The use of bullion eventually became considerable with over $62 million worth of species traded to China between 1805 and 1825.
+The use of bullion eventually became considerable with over $62 million worth of specie traded to China between 1805 and 1825.
 This practice, however, gradually declined after 1815, when American merchants began to participate in "chain trade" routes —the buying and selling of goods en route to Guangzhou.
 The second major —and by far the most lucrative— American export to China was ginseng.
-Hailed by the Chinese, among other cultures as shown by the genus' Latinate scientific name Panax as a panacea, the most potent and therefore most demanded type of ginseng, aralia quinquefolia, grew in Manchuria and the Appalachian Mountains.
+Hailed by the Chinese, among other cultures as shown by the genus' Latinate scientific name Panax as a panacea, the most potent and therefore most demanded type of ginseng, Panax quinquefolius, grew in Manchuria and the Appalachian Mountains.
 Transported from the interiors of Pennsylvania and Virginia to Philadelphia, New York, or Boston, ginseng was then shipped to China and sold for up to 250 times its weight in silver.
 Furs were the third-most lucrative American export to China.
-Searching for another type of item that could be sold to the Chinese aside from specie and ginseng, Americans soon found that the mandarins had a taste for sea otter pelts, which could be inexpensively purchased from the Indians of the northwest coast of America and shipped to Guangzhou.
-The Chinese mandarins’ desire for bullion, ginseng, and furs was the primary impetus for America's initiation of trade with China.
+Searching for another type of item that could be sold to the Chinese aside from specie and ginseng, Americans soon found that the mandarins had a taste for sea otter pelts, which could be inexpensively purchased from the Indians of the northwest coast of the United States and shipped to Guangzhou.
+The Chinese mandarins' desire for bullion, ginseng, and furs was the primary impetus for the United States' initiation of trade with China.
 The return of the Empress of China, which had carried all three commodities, and her by the now rich crew to Boston in 1785 inspired other Americans to make similar voyages.
 However, different reasons emerged for maintaining trade with China.